International per diem rates 2026: A complete guide

 Not all trips fit a standard per diem model.
 Mixed business and personal travel requires excluding non-business days from reimbursement calculations, which makes clear itineraries essential.

-Most organizations reimburse 75% of the M&IE rate on the first and last day of travel.
+Most organizations reimburse 75% of the M&IE rate on the first and last day of travel, including incidental expenses like tips and porter services.
 This approach recognizes reduced meal availability without overpaying.

 Extended international assignments may qualify for reduced lodging allowances or negotiated corporate rates.
 Applying those adjustments consistently can significantly lower overall travel spend.